dkershaw10/microsoft-graph-docs/authorization/PermissionsTopic12.md

 ### Example Scenarios
 **Delegated**

-* _Contaxts.Read_ : Your App reads the calendars of the signed-in user.
+* _Contacts.Read_ : Your app reads a contact from one of the top-level contact folders of the signed-in user (GET /me/contactfolders/{Id}/contacts/{id}).
-* _Contacts.ReadWrite_ : Your app reads the calendars of the signed-in user and creates events for the signed-in user.
+* _Contacts.ReadWrite_ : Your app updates the contact photo of one of the signed-in user's contacts (PATCH /me/contactfolders/{contactFolderId}/contacts/{id}/photo/$value).
-* _Contats.ReadWrite.Shared_ : Your app can read and create delete or update events in all calendars that the signed-in user can access.
-For organizational accounts this access is dependent upon the security groups and directoryRoles that the signed-in user is a member of.
-For personal Microsoft accounts the access is limited to the signed-in user.
+* _Contacts.ReadWrite_ : Your app adds contacts to the root folder of the signed-in user (POST /me/contacts).

 **Application**

-* _Contacts.Read_ : Your app reads the calendars of all users in your organization and publishes schedules for meeting rooms.
+* _Contacts.Read_ : Your app reads contacts from one of the top-level contact folders of any user in the organization (GET /users/{id | userPrincipalName}/contactfolders/{Id}/contacts/{id}).
-* _Contacts.ReadWrite_ : Your app reads the calendars of all users in your organization and has the ability to create, update, or delete events for all users.
+* _Contacts.ReadWrite_ : Your app can update the photo for any contact of any user in an organization (PATCH /user/{id | userPrincipalName}/contactfolders/{contactFolderId}/contacts/{id}/photo/$value).
-* Scenario 3
+* _Contacts.ReadWrite_ : Your app can add contacts to the root folder of any user in the organization (POST /users/{id | userPrincipalName}/contacts).

 For more complex scenarios involving multiple permissions, see &lt;Permission Scenarios Topic&gt;.